SA Energy Minister Calls for Proposals to Generate Hydrogen

-There are raft of issues that will need to be resolved by the industry as a whole, including storage and transport infrastructure, before the potential of the hydrogen economy can be realised.
+There is a raft of issues that will need to be resolved by the industry as a whole, including storage and transport infrastructure before the potential of the hydrogen economy can be realised.

 But in relation to 'green' hydrogen, there are a very specific set of additional challenges.
-To deliver on export contracts, for example, requires steady, predictable production.
+Delivering on export contracts, for example, requires steady, predictable production.
 This can be problematic when relying on surplus power from intermittent renewables.
-And building renewables just to produce hydrogen, would present significant challenges around cost and scale.
+And building renewables just to produce hydrogen would present significant challenges around cost and scale.

 This is where an affordable and scalable solution is needed to bridge the gap.